Coordinate35/ngx_http_conf_debug_module/design.md

-By the way, in "Not interrupt notmal request" scene, we strongly recommend user to add some network isolation(for example: iptables) to prevent nginx sends the offline request to online server.
+By the way, in "Not interrupt notmal request" scene, we strongly recommend user to add some network isolation(for example: iptables) to prevent nginx from sending the offline request to online server.